lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ### Add Pipeline Data Fields and Storage

-1. Add "vehicleDetectionDone" and “vehicleAttributesDetectionDone” fields to indicate when inference is completed for both models.
-Add “numVehiclesInferred” to track the number of inferred vehicles since Stage #2 and #3 are not complete until all vehicles have been run through vehicle attributes inference.
+1. "vehicleDetectionDone" and “vehicleAttributesDetectionDone” fields have been added to indicate when inference is completed for both models.  “numVehiclesInferred” has been added to track the number of inferred vehicles since Stage #2 and #3 are not complete until all vehicles have been run through vehicle attributes inference.

 ```cpp
 		// structure to hold frame and associated data which are passed along